lunamoonmoon/listful/Finals Script.md

 Title: Listful App Showcase

 **Taylor:** Hi everyone!
 I'm Taylor, part of our dynamic team alongside Luna, Jeremy, and India.
 Together, we crafted a game-changing library app called 'Listful' for our final project, and today, we're thrilled to dive into the exciting features.
 But before that, let's quickly introduce ourselves.
-Before my time at Lighthouse Labs, I navigated the world of sales in both local software companies and even a FAANG giant.
+Before my time at Lighthouse Labs, I navigated the world of sales in 3 different softeare companies.
 These experiences fueled my curiosity for software development, leading me here.

 **Luna:** 15-20 second Introduction